Hormonal Optimization Stack — Foundation & Extended

-A foundational stack for natural testosterone optimisation without pharmaceuticals.
-Tongkat Ali directly supports LH and free testosterone via SHBG reduction; Ashwagandha addresses the cortisol side of the equation.
-Together they target both the production and suppression of testosterone — the most evidence-backed supplement combination for hormonal balance in men over 35.
+A two-tier natural testosterone optimisation stack.
+Foundation: Tongkat Ali (SHBG reduction + LH support) and Ashwagandha (cortisol modulation).
+Extended Stack adds Fadogia Agrestis (LH stimulation), Boron (SHBG reduction), and Zinc (testosterone synthesis cofactor).
+Targets both production and suppression of testosterone — the most evidence-backed supplement combination for hormonal balance in men over 35.

 Daily Schedule